Why Are Cats Picky Eaters? (how they choose)

 Hint: The Guaranteed Analysis values used in my Example were taken from an actual cat food product available to you and your cat.
 I will share details about that cat food a little further down, so keep reading.

-How to Choose Low Carb Cat Food
+How to Look For Low Carb Cat Food

-This number will be approximate because this widely accepted method assumes anything not included in the Guaranteed Analysis list is a carbohydrate, and this may not be so.
+This number will be approximate, because this widely accepted method assumes anything not included in the Guaranteed Analysis list is a carbohydrate, and this may not be so.

 So our Example gives us the DMB values of 43.8% protein, 18.8% fat and 10% approximate carbohydrate.
 This conforms closely with our happy cat preference of high protein, moderate fat, and low carbohydrate.